Robert McGregor Heritage Fund Grants

-Information for Art Deco Building Owners in Napier
+Information for Art Deco era building owners in Napier

 The purpose of the Robert McGregor Heritage Fund is to enable the Art Deco Trust, in co-operation with the Napier City Council to provide financial assistance to owners of heritage buildings and in doing so, continue to support the preservation and restoration of this critical element of the Napier story.

-It is proposed that the Art Deco Trust and the Napier City Council each make an annual contribution to the fund, which is distributed in the subsequent 12 months.
+It is proposed, in 2017) that the Art Deco Trust and the Napier City Council each make an annual contribution to the fund, which is distributed in the subsequent 12 months.
 It has been agreed that the Napier City Council will disestablish their existing fund in order to support a contribution to the newly established Robert McGregor Heritage Fund.

 This page outlines the nature of the fund and how it will be administered by the Trust and in conjunction with the Council.